dsal3389/greff/README.md

 # greff
-I wanted an animal name, but most of them already used in pypi :(
+I wanted an animal name, but most of them already used in pypi :(, the name pronounced `greph`

 ## what is it
 a class orianted python library to build graphql python client, just build